Azure/azure-mobile-services/docs/mobile-services-android-get-started-offline-data.md

 > Learn about [migrating your site to Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-migrating-from-mobile-services/).
 >
 > Get started with Azure Mobile Apps, see the [Azure Mobile Apps documentation center](https://azure.microsoft.com/documentation/learning-paths/appservice-mobileapps/).
-> For the equivalent Mobile Apps version of this topic, see [Enable offline sync for your Android mobile app](../app-service-mobile/app-service-mobile-android-get-started-offline-data.md).

 ## Summary